-Because people don’t want to be with someone who suffocates them, suffocation can kill relationships.
+People don’t want to be with someone who suffocates them, after all, suffocation can kill relationships.
 But if that’s the way you are, how do you stop yourself?
 How do you become a person who acts normal and appropriate in a relationship?

 When you’re not secure in the relationship, you always feel the need to be reassured.
 That will manifest in you calling and texting your partner during all waking hours just to make sure they’re still into you.
 It’s not healthy for you, and it’s not fun for them.